getredash/website/src/pages/kb/user-guide/visualizations/table-visualizations.md

 Redash is sensitive to the data types that are common to most databases: text, numbers, dates and booleans.
 But it also has special support for non-standard column types like JSON documents, images, and links.

-### **Common Data Types**
+## **Common Data Types**

-Redash will render a column as text if your underlying data source does not provide type info.
+Redash will render a column as text if your underlying data source does not provide type information.
 But you can force it to use arbitrary types using the table visualization editor.
 This is especially useful for sources like SQLite, Google Sheets, or CSV files where type data is not available.
 You can, for example:

 - Display all floats out to three decimal places
 - Show only the month and year of a date column